-If you’re a reader of this blog, chances are you’ve already jumped on the coconut oil bandwagon.
-I know I have.
-I use it in place of all other oils in my recipes (save a little bit of extra-virgin olive oil here and there) and have started using it in place of butter sometimes, as well.
-(Though don’t worry too much…. there are still healthy doses of butter being handed out around these parts.)
+If you’re a regular reader of this blog, chances are you’ve already jumped on the coconut oil bandwagon.
+It can be used in place of all other oils in recipes (save a little bit of extra-virgin olive oil here and there) and have started using it in place of butter sometimes, as well.

 But are you confused when it comes to choosing good coconut oil?
 Do you understand everything that is written on the labels?

 When it comes to choosing good coconut oil, you need to understand refined vs unrefined, cold-pressed vs expeller pressed, virgin vs. extra-virgin.